danbev/learning-v8/README.md

 was not stored in any way.
 The functions are lazy stubs that when/if the function gets called the function get compiled.
 This means that the function has to be parsed (again, the first time was the pre-parse remember).

-If a function is determined to be hot it will be optimized by one of the two optimizing compilers crankshaft for older parts oof JavaScript or Turbofan for Web Assembly (WASM) and some of the newer es6 features.
+If a function is determined to be hot it will be optimized by one of the two optimizing compilers crankshaft for older parts of JavaScript or Turbofan for Web Assembly (WASM) and some of the newer es6 features.

 The first time V8 sees a function it will parse it into an AST but not do any further processing of that tree until that function is used.